CocobellyBites/cocobellybites.github.io/content/homepage/location.md

 ---

 You can find us once a month at Somerville Farmer's Market in Union Square.
-We will have a varied offering of Jamaican patties either beef, curry chicken or vegetable along with some refreshing sorrel and ginger juices.
+We will have a varied offering of take-home frozen Jamaican patties in either beef, curry chicken or vegetable along with some refreshing sorrel or ginger drinks.

 ---